aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Advanced workshops/400 Level DeepRacer Workshop/content/400-level-workshop/more_resources.md

 ---
 title: "More Resources"
-disableToc: true
+chapter: true
+weight: 55
+description: "Discover more resources for AWS DeepRacer."
 ---

-Discover more resources for AWS DeepRacer :

 ## Resources